 According to Section 2.2.1.4.1 Treatment of Country or Territory Names, the following strings are considered country and territory names and were not available in the 2012 application round:

-i. alpha-3 code listed in the ISO 3166-1 standard.
+i. “an alpha-3 code listed in the ISO 3166-1 standard.”

-ii. long-form name listed in the ISO 3166-1 standard, or translation of the long-form name in any language.
+ii. “a long-form name listed in the ISO 3166-1 standard, or a translation of the long-form name in any language.”

-iii. short-form name listed in the ISO 3166-1 standard, or translation of the short-form name in any language.
+iii. “a short-form name listed in the ISO 3166-1 standard, or a translation of the short-form name in any language.”

-iv. short- or long-form name association with a code that has been designated as “exceptionally reserved” by the ISO 3166 Maintenance Agency.
+iv. “a short- or long-form name association with a code that has been designated as “exceptionally reserved” by the ISO 3166 Maintenance Agency.”

-v. separable component of a country name designated on the “Separable Country Names List,” or translation of a name appearing on the list, in any language.
+v. “a separable component of a country name designated on the “Separable Country Names List,” or is a translation of a name appearing on the list, in any language.”

-vi. permutation or transposition of any of the names included in items (i) through (v).
+vi. “a permutation or transposition of any of the names included in items (i) through (v).
 Permutations include removal of spaces, insertion of punctuation, and addition or removal of grammatical articles like “the.”
-A transposition is considered a change in the sequence of the long or short–form name, for example, “RepublicCzech” or “IslandsCayman.”
+A transposition is considered a change in the sequence of the long or short–form name, for example, “RepublicCzech” or “IslandsCayman.””

-vii. name by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization.
+vii. “a name by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization.”

 Section 2.2.1.4.2 Geographic Names Requiring Government Support states that applications for the following strings must be accompanied by documentation of support or non-objection from the relevant governments or public authorities:

-An application for any string that is a representation, in any language, of the capital city name of any country or territory listed in the ISO 3166-1 standard.
+“An application for any string that is a representation, in any language, of the capital city name of any country or territory listed in the ISO 3166-1 standard.”

-An application for a city name, where the applicant declares that it intends to use the gTLD for purposes associated with the city name.
+“An application for a city name, where the applicant declares that it intends to use the gTLD for purposes associated with the city name.

 City names present challenges because city names may also be generic terms or brand names, and in many cases city names are not unique.
 Unlike other types of geographic names, there are no established lists that can be used as objective references in the evaluation process.
 Thus, city names are not universally protected.
 However, the process does provide a means for cities and applicants to work together where desired.